The Monkees: History

-Conception and casting (1962–1965)
+Conception and casting

+The Monkees were formed in the mid-1960s in Los Angeles.

-Aspiring filmmaker Bob Rafelson developed the initial idea for The Monkees in 1962 and tried selling it to Revue, the television division of Universal Pictures, but was unsuccessful.
+Aspiring filmmaker Bob Rafelson developed the initial idea for The Monkees in 1962 and tried selling it to Revue Productions, the television division of Universal Pictures, but was unsuccessful.
 In May 1964, while working at Screen Gems, Rafelson teamed up with Bert Schneider, whose father, Abraham Schneider, headed the Colpix Records and Screen Gems Television units of Columbia Pictures.
 Rafelson and Schneider ultimately formed Raybert Productions.
 The Beatles' films A Hard Day's Night and Help! inspired Rafelson and Schneider to revive Rafelson's idea for The Monkees.
-As "The Raybert Producers", they sold the show to Screen Gems Television on April 16, 1965.
+As "Raybert Productions", they sold the show to Screen Gems Television on April 16, 1965.

 Rafelson and Schneider's original idea was to cast an existing New York folk rock group, the Lovin' Spoonful, who were not widely known at the time.
-However, John Sebastian had already signed the band to a record contract, which would have denied Screen Gems the right to market music from the show.

-After those plans fell through, Rafelson and Schneider focused on Davy Jones who, in September 1964, had signed to a long-term contract to appear in TV programs for Screen Gems, to make feature films for Columbia Pictures and to record music for the Colpix label.
-His involvement with The Monkees was publicly announced on July 14, 1965, when The Hollywood Reporter stated that he was expected to return to the United States in September (after a trip to England) "to prepare for [a] TV pilot for Bert Schneider and Bob Rafelson".
-Jones had previously starred as the Artful Dodger in the Broadway theater show Oliver!, which debuted on December 17, 1962, and his performance was later seen on The Ed Sullivan Show the same night as the Beatles' first appearance on that show, February 9, 1964.
-He was nominated for a Tony Award for Best Featured Actor in a Musical in 1963.
+After those plans fell through, Rafelson and Schneider focused on Davy Jones.
+In September 1964, Jones had signed to a long-term contract to appear in TV programs for Screen Gems, to make feature films for Columbia Pictures and to record music for the Colpix label.
+His involvement with The Monkees was publicly announced on July 14, 1965.
+Jones had previously starred as the Artful Dodger in the Broadway theater show Oliver!; for his work in Oliver!, he was nominated for a Tony Award for Best Featured Actor in a Musical in 1963.